Nominations for the 2023 award are due February 17th!

-The U.S. Department of Labor will also consider nominees from previous years that were deemed responsive but not yet selected for award.
+The U.S. Department of Labor will also consider nominees from the past five years (2018-2022) that were deemed responsive but not yet selected for award.
 You may in such cases submit updated nomination packages for previous nominees.

 Nominations for the Iqbal Masih Award will be judged by the extent that the nominee:

-- Implemented extraordinary efforts that contribute towards the reduction of the worst forms of child labor.
+implemented extraordinary efforts that contribute to the reduction of the worst forms of child labor;

 You must include the following in the nomination package for consideration: